 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

-Whether it be joint pain, chronic fatigue, acne, digestive issues or any amount of pain in the body, inflammation is one of the largest root causes of disease today.
-Diabetes, heart disease and other major health problems all stem back to inflammation in some way or another.
+Whether it be joint pain, chronic fatigue, acne, digestive issues, or any amount of pain in the body, inflammation is one of the largest root causes of disease today.
+Diabetes, heart disease, and other major health problems all stem back to inflammation in some way or another.
 When the body is out of balance, the pH levels of the blood are affected.
-This not only disturbs the body’s natural processes, but also makes you feel pretty horrible in the meantime.
+This not only disturbs the body’s natural processes but also makes you feel pretty horrible in the meantime.
 Many people are even suffering inflammation and possibly don’t even realize it.
 And sadly, over-the-counter medications may help one deal with the symptoms, but they’re not taking care of the overall root problem.

 Inflammation and Diet: Making the Connection

 One of the best ways to improve your health is to eat from the earth.
-It’s full of the most healing, nutrient-dense foods you can put in your body that are all more alkaline in nature than animal-based foods, sugar, processed foods, caffeine drinks, alcohol and refined grains.
+It’s full of the most healing, nutrient-dense foods you can put in your body that are all more alkaline than animal-based foods, sugar, processed foods, caffeine drinks, alcohol, and refined grains.
 Dairy is one of the most inflammatory foods, along with eggs, meat, and poultry.
 Sadly, many of these foods make up the majority of the American Diet and are leading us to health problems like heart disease and diabetes.

 How to Treat Inflammation at All of Your Meals

 Many foods fall in different ranges on the pH scale, according to how acidic or alkaline they are.
 All animal foods fall under the acid category while plant-based foods vary in their alkaline levels.
 You don’t need to get too technical with which one is better than another, but it’s a smart choice to work them into your diet when you can.